dalgwen/textcommand/README.md

 For example (this is my main use case), you could design your home automation system, which will turn the light or other system by using the proper API, and make it responsive to several command in natural language.
 Then make it accessible by several ways with the proper interface already included.

 Plan for the future :
-- adding several other interface (SMS, xmpp, email, voice control)
+- adding several other interface (xmpp, email, voice control)